hazzazi/hello-world/HowTo.md

     url(r'^$', views.index, name='index'),
 ]
 ```
-couple of things to notice here: from . means from the same directory. `r'^$'` look for empty string. `views.index`: redirect any request to index function inside the `view.py` file
+couple of things to notice here: from . means from the same directory. `r'^$'` look for empty string. `views.index`: redirect any request to index function inside the `view.py` file.
+Now, if you browser to: `http://127.0.0.1:8000` , you should see: "Hello, world.
+You're at the sensorReading index."

+#### Django Models:
+#### Django Admin:

+#### Working with HTML and templates: